bikespace/bikespace-django/README.md

 ```
 ### Build client side js

-We are using rollup to bundle the js for the client side.
+We are using Webpack to bundle the js for the client side.
 To compile `cd` into the `bicycleparking` and run :

 ```shell
 npm run local